Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

         return self.type_factory.unknown() # Default to Unknown or Any for unhandled nodes

     def _visit_name(self, node: NameAtom) -> Type: # Replace NameAtom with Jac's AST name node
-        """Determine the type of a name (variable, architype, etc.).""" name_str = node.value # Assuming node has a .value or .name attribute symbol = self.sym_tab.lookup(name_str, scope_uid=self.current_scope_uid)
+        """Determine the type of a name (variable, archetype, etc.).""" name_str = node.value # Assuming node has a .value or .name attribute symbol = self.sym_tab.lookup(name_str, scope_uid=self.current_scope_uid)
         if not symbol: